DaveW001/margin-calc/docs/030-implementation-plan.md

 **Current Status:**

-* In Progress: `Task 4 – New Scenario Entry Form (Debugging Visibility Issue)`
+* Completed: `Task 4 – New Scenario Entry Form`
-* Last Completed Task: `Task 3 – Build Dashboard Layout`
+* Last Completed Task: `Task 4 – New Scenario Entry Form`
-* Last GitHub Push: `[TBD – Pending Initial Commit]`
+* Last GitHub Push: `fix(css): resolve circular dependency in grid class` - May 19, 2024

 Task 3 is completed.
 The dashboard layout has been implemented with a header, sidebar, and main content area, styled using Tailwind CSS and shadcn/ui components.

-Task 4 is in progress.
+Task 4 is now completed.
 The form UI (`NewScenarioForm.tsx`, `FormSection.tsx`) has been built using shadcn/ui components to match the wireframe structure.
-However, a CSS rendering issue is currently preventing the form elements from being visually displayed, although they exist in the DOM.
-Troubleshooting is ongoing (see `docs/080-troubleshooting-log-form-visibility.md`).
+The styling issues have been resolved by:
+1. Downgrading from Tailwind CSS v4 to v3.4.1 for better compatibility with shadcn/ui
+2. Fixing PostCSS configuration
+3. Resolving CSS variable naming conflicts
+4. Eliminating circular dependencies in CSS classes
+5. Properly structuring CSS layers and directives

+See `docs/styling-issues.md` for detailed documentation of the issues encountered and solutions implemented.

 ---